sokac/website/content/_index.md

 got my first computer, but I sure was under 10.
 I was fascinated by how it works and its endless possibilities.
-I learned [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)) programming language in I.G.
-Kovacica elementary school and attended a few national competitions (which, to my surprise, is still active!).
-I started doing more web development (good ol' LAMP stack) when I started high school, mostly for local business, personal projects and community projects, such as [blogeri.hr](https://blogeri.hr) (won an award for the best Croatian website in Media and News category in 2016) and [linuxzasve.com](https://linuxzasve.com).
+I learned [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)) programming language at I.G.
+Kovacica Elementary School and attended a few national competitions (which, to my surprise, are still active!).
+I started doing more web development (good ol' LAMP stack) when I started high school, mostly for local business, personal projects, and community projects, such as [blogeri.hr](https://blogeri.hr) (won an award for the best Croatian website in Media and News category in 2016) and [linuxzasve.com](https://linuxzasve.com).

 At age 21, I moved to Palo Alto for work.
-I ended up going back to Croatia a year later to finish my education and get B.S. (and M.S later).
+I ended up going back to Croatia a year later to finish my education and get a B.S. (and a M.S. later).
 I was lucky enough to get a US work visa (H1B) at age 24 and I've lived in San Francisco since.

-Fast forward to today (2024), I'm a father of two daughters, and a dual citizen.
+Fast forward to today (2024), I'm a father of two daughters and a dual citizen.
 I still work in tech.

 ## Jobs